MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-plugin.md

 ms.date: 06/17/2020
 ---

-# Enable GPU Acceleration for TensorFlow 2 with tensorflow-directml-plugin
+# Enable GPU acceleration for TensorFlow 2 with tensorflow-directml-plugin

 This release provides students, beginners, and professionals a way to run machine learning (ML) training on their existing DirectX 12-enabled hardware by using the DirectML Plugin for TensorFlow 2.

+> [!IMPORTANT]
+> You can install `tensorflow-directml-plugin` by using Python x86-64 3.10.
+But `tensorflow-directml-plugin` isn't supported for version 3.11 and later.

 Learn how to configure your device to run and train models with the GPU using `tensorflow-directml-plugin`.

 > [!NOTE]
 > **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.**

-## STEP 1: Minimum system requirements
+## STEP 1: Minimum (and maximum) system requirements
 Before installing the TensorFlow-DirectML-Plugin, ensure your version of Windows or WSL supports TensorFlow-DirectML-Plugin.

 ### Windows native

 * Windows 10 Version 1709, 64-bit (Build 16299 or higher) or Windows 11 Version 21H2, 64-bit (Build 22000 or higher)
-* Python x86-64 3.7, 3.8, 3.9 or 3.10
+* Python x86-64 3.7, 3.8, 3.9, or 3.10.
+Version 3.10 is also the *maximum* supported version.
 * One of the following supported GPUs:
   * AMD Radeon R5/R7/R9 2xx series or newer
   * Intel HD Graphics 5xx or newer